 NDI® technology has become a standard industry solution for producing live content for streams and has gained significant awareness and adoption in the professional broadcast world.

 SDI has been used in broadcast productions since 1989 and is supported on most legacy studio hardware devices.
 Hardware devices from AJA Video Systems and Blackmagic Design provide connectivity to legacy broadcast devices that use SDI.

 The Video Hardware Out feature the supports SDI is currently in Preview release.

 NDI® and SDI technology is supported in all locales.

 Access to using NDI and SDI is determined by the meeting policy for the user attempting to activate the feature.
 For the most secure solution, do not turn on the local streaming parameter as a global setting.

 To enable NDI® and SDI broadcast features for a user:

-The end user must turn on local streaming for their specific client.
+The user must turn on local broadcasting for their specific client.

 To enable the end user, you can use the Teams Admin center or Teams PowerShell as follows.